Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_linux.rst

     FUSE: Interface thread started
     FUSE: Open pipe

-* On the third session run ``VIN -n -a 127.0.0.1 -h 7071 -p 8081 -r 9091``.
+* On the third terminal window run ``VIN -n -a 127.0.0.1 -h 7071 -p 8081 -r 9091``.
 Note that the HTTP, data and receipt ports are different than the node which was first instantiated.
-This node will be the "receiver" node for this example.
+This peer will be the ``receiver`` peer for this example.

 .. admonition:: VIN™ Receiver Peer Connection Output
   :class: admonition-vin-run